Philosophy, Computing, and Artificial Intelligence

 in the weights and bias cause small changes in the output.
 This allows sigmoid neurons to "learn."

-This talk about the neuron "learning" makes sense if we pretend that the neuron itself is changing its weights and biases in an effort to correct its mistakes.
-It sees that its output is not what it should be, so it adjusts its weights and biases in an effort to do better.
+This talk about the neuron "learning" trades on the pretense that the neuron itself is changing its weights and biases in an effort to correct its mistakes.
+When it sees that its output is not what it should be, it adjusts its weights and biases in an effort to do better.
 Through many iterations of "learning," the neuron's output approaches the correct output.
-The neuron, in this way, "learns" like an archer who tries to get closer to hitting the target by slightly adjusting the angle of the arrow and how far he pulls back the string after each shot.
+The neuron, in this way, "learns" like an archer who, after each shot, tries to get closer to hitting the target by slightly adjusting the angle of the arrow and how far he pulls back the string.

-A sigmoid neuron has the mathematical parts in a perceptron (inputs, weights, and a bias), but there are two important differences.
-The inputs and outputs are not binary.
-The inputs may have any value from 0 to 1.
+A sigmoid neuron has the parts we see in a perceptron (inputs, weights, a bias, and an output), but the inputs and outputs in a sigmoid neuron may have any value from 0 to 1.
 The activation function is also different.
-It is the sigmoid function.
+In a sigmoid neuron, it is the sigmoid function.

 The sigmoid function is σ(x) = ` 1/(1 + e^-x)`, where x = w · x + b